-The Israeli Centre for Philosophy in Education advances Philosophy for/with Children in Israel.
-The Center provides professional development programs for teachers, social change agents and institutions (schools, non-for profit organizations) in such areas as P4wC and pedagogies of engagement.
+The Israeli Centre for Philosophy in Education (ICPE) advances Philosophy for/with Children in Israel.
+The Center provides professional development programs for teachers, social change agents and institutions (schools and non-for-profit organizations) in such areas as P4wC and pedagogies of engagement.
 It is a project of the non-for-profit Topaz-Leading Social and Educational Innovation.
-The refrain “Philosophy for Life” carries the Centre’s commitment to linking inquiry with the question “How ought we live?” and to the practical implications of reflective inquiry.
+The refrain “Philosophy for Life” carries the Centre’s commitment to linking inquiry with the question “How ought we live?” and to the practical implications of our reflective inquiries for our lives.

 The Israeli Pw4C Academic Forum | Haifa, Israel